clementigbinoba/AirBnB_clone/README.md

 * Destroy

-> *Deletes an instance of a given class with a given ID.*
+> *Deletes an instance of a given class by the given ID.*
 > *Update the file.json*

 ```bash